-If you are interested in how to grow your own mushrooms for food and medicine or how you could achieve partial or full food self-sufficiency, this post on survival gardening is for you!
+If you are interested in how to grow your own mushrooms for food and medicine or how you could achieve partial or full food self-sufficiency and improve your food security, this post on survival gardening is for you!

 How would you and your family fair if the world entered another “Great Depression,” like the big one that lasted from 1929 - 1939?

 Tens of millions of people lost their jobs across North America and almost half the major Banks went bankrupt.
 Back then many people still had vegetable gardens and new basic homestead and self-reliance skills to help them weather the hard times.
 Today is a different story.

 I commonly hear people mentioning how they dream of being able to “live off the land” or grow their own food.
 The reality is, there is a lot to learn to be able to do this effectively.
 If you wait till the next great recession to plant your survival garden, you may have a rude awakening and a steep learning curve.

 I first started learning about growing edible mushrooms back in 2006 when I did a permaculture apprenticeship on 7 Ravens Farm out on Salt Spring Island.
 I have been growing them on my homestead for the past seven years.
 During this time I have learned a lot of tricks that will hopefully save you time and get you better results quicker.
 Let’s dive in!

 With climate change and a lack of stability in global food security, this is a great time to learn to grow your own mushrooms and start survival gardening!

 In my blog post “Growing Your Own Food; Survival Gardening in a Changing Climate”, I list six considerations to maximize your time and efforts to achieve food security.
 Growing edible mushrooms meets all six of these considerations and a few more important ones… Heck ya, go mushrooms!